marklreyes/marklreyes/README.md

 - ⭐️⭐️⭐️⭐️⭐️ rated show on Spotify and Apple Podcasts.
 - Developed with [Astro](https://astro.build/) and packed with interactive features using React including a Procurement App for cultivators planning a grow site from 0 to 1, US legalization map, strain explorer and more!

-> **Disclaimer:** Advocacy & Opinions expressed are my own and not reflective of current or past employers.
+> **Disclaimer:** The perspectives and advocacy initiatives shared are solely Mark’s and do not reflect the positions of any current or past employers.

-## Connect with Me ✉️
+## Connect ✉️
 * [Email](mailto:mr@marklreyes.com)
 * [LinkedIn](https://www.linkedin.com/in/marklreyes)